-Initial and final value theorems: There are much more subtle relationships between f(t) and F(s) that characterize $f(0^+)$ and $f(t \to \infty)$, which are known as initial value theorems.
+Initial and final value theorems: There are much more subtle relationships between f(t) and F(s) that characterize $f(0^+)$ and $f(t \to \infty)$ .
+While these properties can be very important in certain applications, they are beyond the scope of this text.
+They relate to so-called initial value theorems.
 If the system under investigation has potential energy at t = 0, then the voltage (velocity) need not be zero for negative time.
 An example is a charged capacitor or a moving mass.
-These are important concepts, but best explored in a more in-depth treatment.
-They are not violations of causality.
+These are important situations, but better explored in a more in-depth treatment.

-4.7.5 Solving Differential Equations
+4.7.5 Solving differential equations:

-Many differential equations may be solved by assuming a power series (i.e., Taylor series) solution of the form with $r \in \mathbb{Z}$ and coefficients $c_n \in \mathbb{C}$.
-This method of Frobenius is quite general (Greenberg 1988, p.
+Many differential equations may be solved by assuming a power series (i.e., Taylor series) solution of the form with $r \in \mathbb{Z}$ and coefficients $c_n \in \mathbb{C}$ .
+The method of Frobenius is quite general (Greenberg, 1988, p.
 193).